Frequently Asked Questions

 It is becoming more common for Travelers Checks NOT to be accepted in the area due to recent fraud.
 Some banks still accept American Express traveler’s checks and this is where you are likely to get the best exchange rate, however you should be prepared for a long wait in the queue at the bank.
 It is easier to withdraw cash from an ATM where you will also get a good exchange rate.
 Please be aware there is a daily withdrawal limit at the ATM’s, currently $5000 pesos.
 Credit cards are not widely accepted in the area.

-A taxi from Cancun International Airport to El Pez hotel can cost up to US$150.
-A return taxi to the airport will cost around USD$90.
+A taxi from Cancun International Airport to Mezzanine hotel can cost up to US$150.
+A return taxi to the airport will cost around USD$95.
 Please visit the reception desk to arrange a taxi.
+Kindly note that price vay change without previous notice.

 Please be sure to inspect your rental car very carefully as the rental companies will hold you responsible for any small marks or scratches on the vehicle that you fail to report when you first sign for the car.
 Also double check the spare tire and the gas tank cap are present!